beam-australia/laravel-permission/docs/advanced-usage/extending.md

     }
 ```

-## Extending Role and Permission Models
+## Extending Group and Permission Models
-If you are extending or replacing the role/permission models, you will need to specify your new models in this package's `config/permission.php` file.
+If you are extending or replacing the group/permission models, you will need to specify your new models in this package's `config/permission.php` file.

-First be sure that you've published the configuration file (see the Installation instructions), and edit it to update the `models.role` and `models.permission` values to point to your new models.
+First be sure that you've published the configuration file (see the Installation instructions), and edit it to update the `models.group` and `models.permission` values to point to your new models.

 Note the following requirements when extending/replacing the models:

 ### Extending
-If you need to EXTEND the existing `Role` or `Permission` models note that:
+If you need to EXTEND the existing `Group` or `Permission` models note that:

-- Your `Role` model needs to extend the `Spatie\Permission\Models\Role` model
+- Your `Group` model needs to extend the `Spatie\Permission\Models\Group` model
 - Your `Permission` model needs to extend the `Spatie\Permission\Models\Permission` model
 - You need to update `config/permission.php` to specify your namespaced model

 ### Replacing
-If you need to REPLACE the existing `Role` or `Permission` models you need to keep the following things in mind:
+If you need to REPLACE the existing `Group` or `Permission` models you need to keep the following things in mind:

-- Your `Role` model needs to implement the `Spatie\Permission\Contracts\Role` contract
+- Your `Group` model needs to implement the `Spatie\Permission\Contracts\Group` contract
 - Your `Permission` model needs to implement the `Spatie\Permission\Contracts\Permission` contract
 - You need to update `config/permission.php` to specify your namespaced model

 ## Adding fields to your models
-You can add your own migrations to make changes to the role/permission tables, as you would for adding/changing fields in any other tables in your Laravel project.
+You can add your own migrations to make changes to the group/permission tables, as you would for adding/changing fields in any other tables in your Laravel project.

 Following that, you can add any necessary logic for interacting with those fields into your custom/extended Models.